-The Contour form ( ) plots position density contours.
-These provide another way (alongside the Auto and Density shading modes) to visualise the characteristics of overdense regions in a crowded plot.
+The Contour form (

+the Auto, Density and Weighted shading modes) to visualise the characteristics of overdense regions in a crowded plot.

 The contours are currently drawn as pixels rather than lines, so they don't look very beautiful in exported vector output formats (PDF, PostScript).